CognitiveScale/certifai-reference-models/docs/instructions.md

-# Adding Ml Models to Projects
+# Adding ML Models to Projects

 To add models to available projects:-
 1. create a model dir (e.g logisticRegression, catboost etc.) inside the project of your choice